itrust-consulting/OpenTRICK/README.md

 To build as a java application, please refer to [the installation guide on how to create a java application.](docs/installation/deployment/java/README.md#java-application)

+# Roadmap
+The team at itrust consulting is only responsible for resolving bugs.
+Improvements are made according to predefined schedule and priorities.

 # License

 Copyright © itrust consulting.
 All rights reserved.

-Acknowledgment: This tool was co-funded by the Ministry of Economy and Foreign Trade of Luxembourg, within the project Cloud Cybersecurity Fortress of Open Resources and Tools for Resilience (CyFORT).

 Licensed under the GNU Affero General Public License (AGPL) v3.0.

+# Acknowledgment
+ This tool was co-funded by the Ministry of Economy and Foreign Trade of Luxembourg, within the project Cloud Cybersecurity Fortress of Open Resources and Tools for Resilience (CyFORT).

 # Contact
 For more information about the project, contact us at dev@itrust.lu.